ryanquincypaul/fairpayWeb/README.md

 * Accurate translations
 * More translations (Arabic, French, Bangla, etc.) to keep us with large immigrant populations in the US
 * Provide location specific law office or non-profit contact info for users to contact regarding potential wage theft.
+* Implement better state management to reduce the number of input and output properties flying between components

 # Angular-CLI Information